The activity was attended by 31 students aged 15-17 for four weeks, from 07.03.2022 to 04.03.2022.

 Materials used: arduino boards, breadboard, connecting wires, sensor for measuring soil moisture, servomotor.

-The information in the Scientix resources was useful to us, but we adapted our montages according to the available parts.
+The information in the Scientix Repository resource was useful to us, but we adapted our montages according to the available parts.

 In the end, the proposed projects have been completed and are operational.